CharlesCage/burstrender/README.md

 3. Repeat #1 above to make sure convert responds.
 Pretty much every distro in existence seems to have ffmpeg, but if for some reason you compile it from source or install it via other mechanisms, be sure to make sure it's in your PATH such that you can execute it as your user (the one you intend to run burstrender with) from anywhere.
 You can test this with #1 above.

-### Configuring ImageMagick for RAW
+### Configure ImageMagick for RAW

 ImageMagick can't handle RAW files out of the box, at least not in most available versions.
 And some versions that handle RAW don't handle CR3s.
 I avoid this problem by adding RawTherapee as a helper for ImageMagick RAW file processing.
 There are other possibilities, including adding various RAW libraries and compiling some of the latest versions of ImageMagick from source.
 See the resource below if you want/need to try that method.
 But this worked great for me and involed less mess.

 1. Find ImageMagick's `delegates.xml` file.

+   On both Debian 12 and a Debian WSL install I found mine in `/etc/ImageMagick-6/delegates.xml`, so you might check thereabouts and get lucky.

+   If not, you can try the command `find / -name delegates.xml`, but it can take a long time.
+You can always try `/etc` instead of `/` first, too.
+Or try the method below.

-   The easiest way I've found to locating this file is with the command locate `delegates.xml`.
-However, if your distro does not provide this, you may need to resort to other search techniques.
-Additionally, if you find multiple `delegates.xml` files (I didn't, thankfully!) you may have some luck with the command `convert -debug "all" abc.xyz test.jpg`.
+   If you find multiple `delegates.xml` files (I didn't, thankfully!) or you just want to try this method first, you may have some luck with the command `convert -debug "all" abc.xyz test.jpg`.
 This will produce a ton of console logging output from ImageMagick, and you can look for a `Loading delegate configure file:` line which should tell you which file ImageMagick is actually using.

 2. Edit the `delegates.xml` file.

+   Note the ownership of the file.
+If it's owned by `root` you'll need to use `sudo`.

+   You may also want to protect yourself by first making a copy of `delegates.xml` to a file in the same place named `delegates.xml.old`.
+Very helpful if you rrun into problems.

    Our goal here is to add RawTherapee as a helper app for DNG fiiles (which will also handle our CR3s).
 I had luck searching for `dng` in the `delegates.xml` file.
 If you find a line with something like `<delegate decode="dng:decode"...`  you'll want to modify it to match the line below.
-If you don't find such a line, add the line below:
+If you don't find such a line, add the line below in the `<delegatemap>` section of the file:

    `<delegate decode="dng:decode" command="&quot;rawtherapee-cli&quot; -o &quot;%u.png&quot; -n -Y -c &quot;%F&quot;"/>`

+   Some additional help if you're doing this in WSL: you may need to enable Copy/Paste within the WSL shell (or [mintty]([https://](https://mintty.github.io/) if you're using that).
+In most of them it's under Options/Options or sometimes (like in mintty) under Options/Text.
+These enable you to use `Ctrl+Shift+V` to paste from the Windows clipboard, so you can copy the line above and paste it into your terminal edit app (probably vim or nano),

 3. Test the new ImageMagick configuration.

    Grab a CR3 and try to convert it to a PNG directly with ImageMagick using the following command:

-   `convert -debug your-file-here.CR3 test.PNG`
+   `convert -debug "all" your-file-here.CR3 test.PNG`

    If all goes well you should get an output PNG, and you should see a `rawtherapee-cli` command in the spew of console logging.

 If this doesn't work, [this is a great resource](https://www.isoftstoneinc.com/insights/libraw-rawtherapee-imagemagick/) for understanding how the whole process works and what you might need to do in order to make it work for your potentially unique ImageMagick and RawTherapee installation.

-### Installing ffmpeg
+### Install ffmpeg

 1. You may already have ffmpeg installed.
 It's pretty damn common.
 Check by issuing the command `ffmpeg`.
 If it's installed, you're good to go.

 2. If not, install it via `sudo apt install ffmpeg` or whatever works for your distro.
 You shouldn't need any special version of this as all the features used here have been in the package for a long time.

+### Install exiftool

+`sudo apt install exiftool` or whatever works for your distro.

 ### Clone the Repo

 1. If you don't already have git installed, install it with `sudo apt install git`.

 2. Clone this repo into somewhere safe, like maybe underneath `~/github` in your home folder.
 It doesn't matter where you put it, but this is probably the easiest.
+If you're sitting in the location you want to clone, issue the command `git clone https://github.com/CharlesCage/burstrender`.

-### Checking config.yaml
+### Check config.yaml

 Burstrender reads some basic parameters from a config.yaml file.
 Check the included file to adjust the defaults as needed for your install.
 Specifically: